Asian American and Pacific Islander Heritage Month Activities

 Conclusion

 Celebrating Asian American and Pacific Islander Heritage Month is a great way to teach children about AAPI culture and history.
-But your lessons don’t have to stop after May.
+Your lessons don't have to stop after May.
 Find ways to incorporate diverse activities and teachings all year long so that children have a strong foundation for respecting other cultures, valuing each other’s differences, and treating others with respect.

 Honor the diversity of your community by acknowledging other important celebrations throughout the year: